ABUSE & TRAFFICKING

 See highlighted sections of SL 2019-245 for full details regarding the required training.

-OVERVIEW OF PROTECT OUR STUDENTS
+OVERVIEW OF SAFEGUARD STUDENTS NC

-PROTECT OUR STUDENTS ADDRESSES THE FOLLOWING TOPICS:
+SAFEGUARD STUDENTS NC ADDRESSES THE FOLLOWING TOPICS:

 Understanding CSA